turingschool-examples/movie-tracker/README.md

 This project is working off the The Movie DB API (https://www.themoviedb.org/documentation/api - note you'll need to go create an account to get an API key).
 The idea of the project is to be able to sign in as a user and save favorite movies.

-This repository will serve as you "backend", allowing you to connect to Postgres.
-You'll need to have another project set up (use create-react-app), to sit alongside this one.
+This repository will serve as your "backend", allowing you to connect to Postgres.
+You'll need to set up a separate client-side application (use create-react-app), to sit alongside this one.
 Do not put that project in the same repository as this one, save yourself a headache.

-Bc this is still in beta here is what you'll need to know:
+Bc this is still in beta, here is what you'll need to know:
 * Using PostgreSQL
 * Setting up steps:
   * `npm install`